Find Affordable College Courses

 Mount Berry, GA

-Berry College landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree communication and journalism (other) programs.
-Located in the small suburb of Mount Berry, Berry is a private not-for-profit school with a small student population.
+With a ranking of #10, Berry College did quite well on this year’s most popular schools for communication and journalism (other) students working on their bachelor’s degree.
+Located in the small suburb of Mount Berry, Berry is a private not-for-profit college with a small student population.

 Women make up 70% of the other communications majors at the school.